Unit Staff

 CDR Jason “Tommy Boy” Richter, a native of Perham, MN enlisted in the U.S. Navy following graduation and reported for recruit training at RTC Great Lakes, IL in July 1994 where he graduated with honors.
 He reported to Fleet ASW Training Center in San Diego, CA for Sonar Technician A-School and Basic Acoustic Analysis training.

 In January 1995, CDR Richter reported to USS BUNKER HILL (CG-52) homeported in Yokosuka, Japan where he served as Sonar Operator, Torpedo load team member and leader, Sonar watch supervisor and earned his Enlisted Surface Warfare Specialist.
 In 1998 he reported back to Fleet ASW Training Center in San Diego, CA for MK-116 Fire Control C-School.
-January 1999

-reported to Pre-Commissioning Unit HIGGINS (DDG-76) in Bath, ME.
+In January 1999 he reported to Pre-Commissioning Unit HIGGINS (DDG-76) in Bath, ME.
 Upon commissioning of USS HIGGINS (DDG-76) he served as Sonar Watch Supervisor, Combat Systems Officer of the Watch, and Junior Officer of the Deck and was promoted to Petty Officer First Class.
 He was selected for commissioning via the Seaman to Admiral Program in Oct 2000.

 CDR Richter reported to the SEAHAWKS of HSM-41 in Sep 2006 for initial training in the SH-60B.
 His first fleet squadron assignment was to the BATTLECATS of HSL-43 where he deployed on USS RENTZ (FFG-46), USS STOCKDALE (DDG-106), USS HOWARD (DDG-83) and USS RONALD REAGAN (CVN-76).
 He served as First Lieutenant, Assistant Training Officer, Detachment Operations Officer, Helicopter Aircraft Commander, Functional Check Flight Pilot and Quality Assurance Officer.